I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Relax, I'm just expanding her sensor radius.
 She'll be good as new in a second.

-Stymie was so helpful in that innert floret to the south that I thought I would try to get her set up here as well.
+Stymie was so helpful in that inert floret that I thought I would try to get her set up here as well.

 She should be eventually able to integrate with her original consciousness.